VectorInstitute/PromptEngineering/src/reference_implementations/prompt_zoo/README.md

 bash setup.sh OS=vcluster ENV_NAME=prompt_torch DEV=true
 ```

+*Note*: If the env already exists in your repository you need not run the setup again.
+Just source it as instructed below.

 The above will take a few moments to complete

 Now we can run a jupyter notebook on this gpu node.
 We start the notebook on the example port `8888`: